letaprodoit/lapdi-featured-posts/README.txt

 4. Admin area shortcode settings area.

 == Changelog ==
+= 1.3.4 =
+Enhancement.
+Added new layout to display title only

 = 1.3.3 =
 Bug fix.
 Fixed bug with posts not showing